pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs-dba/Setup.md

 	![](images/setup/025.png)

--	Drag the following files to the oracle folder.
+-	Drag the following files from your download location to the oracle folder.
+First extract the sshkeybundle.zip file if you have not already done so.

 	![](images/setup/026.png)

 	![](images/setup/027.png)

-### **STEP 3**: Login and run install scripts
+### **STEP 3**: Log into your WorkshopImage and run install scripts

 -	Open Putty and log into the DBCS instance.

 	![](images/setup/028.png)

--	Select your SSH private key
+-	Select your SSH private privatekey.ppk key.

 	![](images/setup/029.png)